Gassandrid/ewan.my/content/index.md

 You may or may not know me from [[San Francisco]] or Vermont.
 Or maybe you know me from some online work!
 Either way, welcome to my digital garden!

-I’m a second-year Computer Science student at the [[University of Vermont]] with a growing passion for [[Computational Neuroscience]], [[Artificial Intelligence]], and [[Mathematics]].
+I’m a second-year Computer Science student at the [[University Of Vermont]] with a growing passion for [[Computational Neuroscience]], [[Artificial Intelligence]], and [[Mathematics]].
 I love exploring how brains and machines overlap, and I’m also into tinkering with hardware—things like embedded systems, robotics, and anything that involves code meeting the physical world.

 ## Thoughts 🏡